 How do I sign-up for a trip?

-Does SIMS have a waiting list for trips?
+Does SIMS have a wait list for trips?

-Why do I have to pay a non-refundable trip deposit?
+Why do I have to contribute a non-refundable trip deposit?

 How much do group trips cost?